 You will look at decisions made by organisations and the government, and the impact they have on the economy.
 You will cover exchange rates, unemployment, inflation, national debt, growth, worldwide markets, and energy pricing policies.

 You will widen your knowledge through the investigative nature of economics, which provides excellent opportunities to excel in both written and verbal communication.
 Economics is perfectly matched with business studies for a career in a business environment.

-Exams in your second year.
+You will take exams in your second year.

 This is a great A Level to take if you’re looking to study economics at university.
 You could also progress to the degree in BA (Hons) Business Management and Sustainability at University Centre Weston.
-It also opens up many career opportunities including those in business, management, politics, finance, banking, management consultancy and economic journalism.

 Five GCSEs at grade 9-4, including English, and grade 6 or above in maths.